AdoriZahard/hi3er/docs/index.md

 Signet | Priority
 ------|:----:
 **Blessing of Silence**: Ultimate's CD is reduced by 30% and Ultimate's Total DMG is increased by 300%.
 Weapon Active CD is reduced by 2s each time Ultimate deals DMG.
 Strike Back EX is usable during the entirety of Fortress Mode. | **Start**
 **Blessing of Mixing**: Charged ATK and Ultimate pull enemies in a large area and increase their Total DMG taken by 30% for 8s.
-Triggering it again refreshes the duration. | 1st
+Triggering it again refreshes the duration. | **Start**
 **Blessing of Thorns**: Basic ATK and Charged ATK deal 20% more Physical DMG and restore 1 SP on every hit.
-At 150 SP or higher, casting Ultimate costs an extra 50 SP, and during this Ultimate enemies take 20% more Total DMG. | 2nd
+At 150 SP or higher, casting Ultimate costs an extra 50 SP, and during this Ultimate enemies take 20% more Total DMG. | 1st
-**Blessing of Fervor**: In Fervent Mode, nearby enemies take 20% more Physical DMG and Fervent Juice is consumed 50% faster (cannot stack). | 3rd
+**Blessing of Fervor**: In Fervent Mode, nearby enemies take 20% more Physical DMG and Fervent Juice is consumed 50% faster (cannot stack). | 2nd
 **Blessing of Solitude**: In Fervent Mode, Basic ATK deals an extra 20% Physical DMG.
-Ultimate last SEQ deals an extra 200% Physical DMG. | Optional 4th
+Ultimate last SEQ deals an extra 200% Physical DMG. | No

 !!! note
     The 2 must-have for start are Silence and Mixing.
 Silence is essential since FT doesn't have any damage early on without her Ultimate, it is her main DPS source, her Basic ATK only start hurting in late.
 Also due to Sleepri active.
 Mixing provides the much-needed gather that FT wants, especially with the knockback that her attacks have.
 The other 2 Ego signets needed are Fervor and Thorns.
 5th Ego isn't necessary.